Higher Auslander Algebras arising from Dynkin Quivers and n-Representation Finite Algebras: Final Remarks Examples

 \end{remark}

-\begin{example} In \cite{vaso2019n}, n-representation finite Nakayama algebras were classified.
+\begin{example} In \cite{vaso2019n}, $n$-representation finite Nakayama algebras were classified.
 We want to show how Theorem \ref{THM sigma k algebra} applies.
 Let $L$ be homogeneous linear Nakayama algebra of rank $m$ and length of projective-injective modules be $\ell>2$.
 Then the rank of $d$-cluster tilting object is $m+\ell-1$.
-The rank of $\Sigma^k$ is $k(m+\ell-1)+m$ and its global dimension is $(d+2)k+d$. $L$ is d-representation finite if $d\ell=2(m-1)$.
+The rank of $\Sigma^k$ is $k(m+\ell-1)+m$ and its global dimension is $(d+2)k+d$. $L$ is $d$-representation finite if $d\ell=2(m-1)$.
 If we apply this to $\Sigma^k$, we get